Peckmore/Journey/README.md

 </div>

-Tree diagrams are a common way of representing hierarchical data, and are often used for representing data with sub-data, such as categories and sub-categories, as shown in the diagram above.
+Tree diagrams are a common way of representing hierarchical structures, and are often used for representing data with sub-data, such as categories and sub-categories, as shown in the diagram above.
 They are also excellent for representing chronological relationships between choices, with a root node representing the initial starting point, and each branch representing the outcome of different choices.
 In this way they are similar to flowcharts, but without the "present tense" nature of flowcharts, whereby each decision is also represented.

 They also meet our requirement of effectively conveying information, with a natural flow from the root node downwards, and a clear visual representation of the hierarchy of nodes.
-We can see that this makes them ideal for representing the users **Journey**, and so are the most appropriate visualisation to use for this project.
+We can see that this makes them ideal for representing the users **Journey**, and thus the most appropriate visualisation for this project.

 ### Tree Layout

 When creating a tree diagram there are challenges around how to arrange nodes in a performant manner that is both visually pleasing, and without any node collisions or overlaps.
-Thankfully this is a field that has been well studied, with numerous algorithms [^tree-drawing-algorithms] having been created for drawing tree diagrams.
+Thankfully this is a field that has been well studied, with numerous algorithms [^tree-drawing-algorithms] having been created.

-For this project we will be working with a _layered_ tree, whereby all nodes of the same depth are visually drawn on the same horizontal line.
-This is a common way of drawing trees, often referred to as _tidy trees_, and Wetherell and Shannon [^tidy-drawings] presented the first O(n) algorithm to draw them in 1979, along with formalising three aesthetic rules for tree layout.
+For this project we will be working with a _layered_ tree, whereby all nodes of the same depth are visually drawn on the same "row".
+This is a common way of drawing trees, often referred to as _tidy trees_, and Wetherell and Shannon [^tidy-drawings] presented the first O(n) algorithm for drawing them in 1979, along with formalising three aesthetic rules for tree layout.
 Reingold and Tilford [^tidier-drawings] then continued this work, and in 1981 improved the algorithm and added a fourth aesthetic rule.

-Whilst much work has since been done in this area, such as by Walker [^walker], and Buchheim, Jünger, and Leipert [^buchheim], we find that the Reingold-Tilford algorithm continues to be one of the most popular and widely used algorithms for drawing tidy trees, and appropriate for the tree structures we will be drawing for this project.
+Whilst much work has since been done in this area, such as by Walker [^walker], and Buchheim, Jünger, and Leipert [^buchheim], we find that the Reingold-Tilford algorithm continues to be one of the most popular and widely used for drawing tidy trees, and appropriate for the tree structures we will be drawing for this project.

 ### Beautiful and Usable

 **Journey** was conceived as a UI/UX experiment, and from the very beginning both usability and aesthetics have been at the very core of the project.
 However, given that the goal of the project is to determine whether there is feasibility in enhancing the travellog with a branching structure, should we focus or prioritise one of either usability or aesthetics over the other?
 If we focus on one area to the detriment of the other, will the perceived usefulness of the tool be diminished?

-In the study by Tractinsky et al, they found that a more visually appealing interface was perceived as more usable, even when the interface was not actually more usable.
+In a study by Tractinsky et al, they found that a more visually appealing interface was perceived as more usable, even if the interface was not _actually_ more usable.

 > "This study demonstrated once again the tight relationships between users' initial perceptions of interface aesthetics and their perceptions of the system's usablity.
-Moreover, we showed that these relations endure event after actual use of the system." [^beautiful]
+Moreover, we showed that these relations endure even after actual use of the system." [^beautiful]

-The findings of this paper are summarised under the notion _"What is beautiful is usable"_, and have been repeated in many other studies, with Hassenzahl and Monk performing: [^hassenzahl]
+The findings of this paper are summarised under the notion _"What is beautiful is usable"_, and have been repeated in many other studies, with Hassenzahl and Monk performing:

-> "...a review of 15 papers reporting 25 independent correlations of perceived beauty with perceived usability..."
+> "...a review of 15 papers reporting 25 independent correlations of perceived beauty with perceived usability..." [^hassenzahl]

 However, there have also been studies into the counter-argument of _"What is usable is beautiful"_, with Tuch et al finding that: